Krypton-Suite/Standard-Toolkit/README.md

 * Implemented [#79](https://github.com/Krypton-Suite/Standard-Toolkit/issues/79), Customise 'Hint' Font
 * Fixed [#77](https://github.com/Krypton-Suite/Standard-Toolkit/issues/77), When using KryptonInputBox focus is not on the edit box when it is shown
 * Fixed [#71](https://github.com/Krypton-Suite/Standard-Toolkit/issues/71), No design support while using Krypton.Ribbon in .NET 5/6
-* Fixed [#54](https://github.com/Krypton-Suite/Standard-Toolkit/issues/54), .Net5 WinForm Project - Dropping a KLabel onto a KGroup or KGroupBox causes an Exception in Designer-->
+* Fixed [#54](https://github.com/Krypton-Suite/Standard-Toolkit/issues/54), .Net5 WinForm Project - Dropping a KLabel onto a KGroup or KGroupBox causes an Exception in Designer

 =======